 Join Our Team

-Working at the Thomas Cole National Historic Site is to be part of a team of excited and committed professionals, each with his or her own role to play in realizing our collective goals.
-There are several ways to become part of our operation, which are listed below.
-We look forward to welcoming you.
+To work at the Thomas Cole National Historic Site is to be part of a team of excited and committed professionals, each with his or her own role to play in realizing our collective goals.
+Learn about our open employment opportunities below.
+We look forward to hearing from you.

 Now Hiring Museum Educators and a Youth Programs Coordinator: